adityas0204/fullstack-open/notes/part2 - Communicating with server/a rendering collections, modules.md

 - The module _react-dom/_ is placed into the variable `ReactDOM`
 - The module _./App_ is placed into the variable `App`
-- Lets make _Note_ component its own module
+- Let's make _Note_ component its own module
 - In small projects, component modules are put in a directory called _components_ in the src folder
   - The component file is named after the component